PotatoFi/potatofi.github.io/_posts/2022-02-13-nes-restoration.md

 ![IMG_3707.jpg](/assets/nes-restoration/IMG_3707.jpg)

-I noticed that this screw on the righthand side of the console was slightly backed out.
+I noticed that this screw on the right hand side of the console was slightly backed out.
 Someone has been in here before...

 ![IMG_3708.jpg](/assets/nes-restoration/IMG_3708.jpg)